CloudWithChris/cloudwithchris.com/content/blog/azure-arc-for-apps-part-3.md

   Warning  Unhealthy  11m   kubelet            Readiness probe failed: dial tcp 10.240.0.195:80: connect: connection refused
 ```

-Take note of the fact that there is an environment variable called WEBSITE_SLOT_NAME with the value of staging, which proves this pod is indeed the staging instance of our demo-function Function App.
+Take note of the fact that there is an environment variable called WEBSITE_SLOT_NAME with the value of staging.
+This proves that this pod is indeed the staging instance of our demo-function Function App.

 I plan to revisit this section once again in a fresh environment, as I wasn't aware of any [limitations](https://docs.microsoft.com/en-us/azure/azure-functions/functions-deployment-slots#limitations) for deployment slots in Azure Functions.
-This may be a nuance of Azure Functions running on an App Service Kubernetes Environment, though I'll update this section as soon as I know any further details.
-If you read this and are aware of any different, please let me know - as I'd love to update this.
+This may be a nuance of Azure Functions running on an App Service Kubernetes Environment, or it may be something that I've misconfigured in my deployment.
+I'll update this section as soon as I know any further details.
+If you read this and are aware of anything related, please let me know - I'd love to update this!

 ## Configuring deployment center

 Now, it's time for us to deploy something to our Function App!
 You may recall that we have a couple of options for deploying an Azure Function.
-Either deploying a function project as a code-based approach or deploying a Docker container image.
+Either deploying a function project (a code-based approach) or deploying a Docker container image.

 We'll walk through both options below.